uwcbc/marimba-web/README.md

 -links to MVC tutorials

 ## Credits
-This project was started in Fall 2019 with the following team members:
+This project was started by Victor Zhou and picked up in Fall 2019 by the following team: